Dade City, Florida: Arts and culture

 The Kumquat Festival is hosted annually, and celebrates the locally grown kumquat, a small citrus fruit.

-The Dade City Cruise-In car show occurres in the courthouse square.
+The Dade City Cruise-In car show occurs in the courthouse square.

 The annual Dade City Christmas Parade is held in December.

 Library

 The Hugh Embry Library, currently located on 4th Street in downtown Dade City, was opened in 1904 when its namesake, then 25 years old, was recovering from an illness.
 Embry had a strong desire to read, but at that time there was no public library located in Dade City.
 He solicited donations of books from local households, and developed a small library in the Embry home on Church Street (now the site of the U.S. Post Office).

 His efforts helped generate great enthusiasm in the community for a much more extensive library, culminating in the establishment of the Pasco County Library Association in 1905..
 After Embry's death at the age of 28 due to tuberculosis, the library initially faltered.
 Efforts of active community members and civic organizations such as the Dade City Woman's Club kept the library open.
 The library was relocated several times over the next five decades, finally reaching its current location in 1963.
 The library underwent a complete renovation in the late 1980s, with the current 7200 sqft building opening in 1991.
 More recently, the library underwent renovations in 2021.
 The library reopened on May 30, 2023.